 The Report also highlights the international nature of arbitration in the BCDR.
 Of the 282 cases administered by the BCDR since its establishment in 2009, 70% involved at least one non-Bahraini party, and 5% exclusively non-Bahraini parties.
-Tribunal appointments by the BCDR have been similarly international, with tribunal members hailing from a range of countries, including Australia, Bahrain, Egypt, France, Jordan, Lebanon, Syria, Singapore, Tunisia and the United Kingdom.
+Tribunal appointments by the BCDR have been similarly international, with tribunal members hailing from a range of countries including Australia, Bahrain, Egypt, France, Jordan, Lebanon, Syria, Singapore, Tunisia and the United Kingdom.

 In terms of active caseload, 2019 was a busy year for the BCDR, with 41 cases registered, with a cumulative value of monetary claims of USD1.44 billion.

-GCCCAC Developments and Statistics
+GCCCAC developments and statistics

 The GCCCAC has similarly seen strong activity in arbitration recently.

-In 2019, the GCCCAC received 16 requests for arbitration, with a cumulative value of monetary claims of USD62.5 million, involving international parties from countries including Bahrain, Saudi Arabia, India, Oman and the United Arab Emirates.
+Whilst at the time of writing no updated statistics have been published, in 2019 the GCCCAC received 16 requests for arbitration, with a cumulative value of monetary claims of USD62.5 million, involving international parties from countries including Bahrain, Saudi Arabia, India, Oman and the United Arab Emirates.

 The increasing preference for arbitration in Bahrain’s institutions has continued in 2020, with the GCCCAC announcing that it had received four requests for arbitration in the first quarter of 2020, with a cumulative monetary value of USD5.5 million.

-COVID-19 and Remote Working
+COVID-19 and remote working